Implantation Calculator & Calendar

 How Is the Implantation Window Calculated?

-While every cycle is unique, the timing of implantation is surprisingly consistent in relation to ovulation.
+While every cycle is unique, the timing of implantation is usually surprisingly consistent in relation to ovulation.

 1. Ovulation: This is when your ovary releases an egg.
 It's the start of your most fertile period.